PATRIC3/p3_docs/docroot/cli_tutorial/cli_common_tasks.rst

 Find How many Genomes have an Identical Protein to a Given Feature
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The individual protein sequences are not indexed, but the PATRIC
+The individual protein sequences are not indexed, but the BV-BRC
 database contains an MD5 signature for each protein that is indexed,
 in the feature attribute *aa\_sequence\_md5*.
 The following pipe
 finds out how many times the protein sequence for